Arca/Documentation

 --statusstring

-Filter by status: OPEN, FILLED, CANCELLED, FAILED.
+Filter by status: PENDING, OPEN, PARTIALLY_FILLED, FILLED, CANCELLED, FAILED, WAITING_FOR_TRIGGER, TRIGGERED.

 order get